ElAbdelali/HowToProgramEarlyObjects/README.md

 4.23: (Find the Two Largest Numbers)
 	Using an approach similar to that for Exercise 4.21, find the two largest values of the 10 values entered.
 [Note: You may input each number only once.]

+Chapter 05:

+5.11 (Extremes)
+	Write an application that finds the minimum and maximum amongst several integers and then computes the sum of the two extremes.
+The user will be prompted to input how many values the application should ask the user to input.